Shareuhack | OpenClaw + Claude Code Costs 2026: API Key vs Pro $20 vs Max $200 (After Subscription Cutoff)

 • Frequently hitting rate limits → Switch to API Key

 If you use OpenClaw or other third-party tools, API Key is now the only practical choice.
 Extra usage billing is also an option, but API Key gives you more control and transparency.
-Don't forget to redeem Anthropic's one-time credit before April 17, and pre-purchase extra usage for up to 30% off.
+The one-time refund credit expires April 17 — only 2 days left, so redeem it now if you haven't.
+Also consider OpenAI's $100/mo ChatGPT Pro plan (with 5x Codex usage) if you're uneasy about Anthropic's policy direction.

 For readers interested in setting up OpenClaw itself, check out this setup decision guide and the alternatives security comparison for full isolation strategies.